 FHA lenders want to see that you are qualified for your current position and that you are likely to remain in that position or a better one in the future.

 Don’t worry if you have changed jobs frequently in the past two years.
 This is acceptable as long as each job change was an advance in your career.

 Write a letter explaining how each move benefitted your situation — more money, more responsibilities, a company with more opportunity.

-As with other loan types, FHA requires two years of documented history of overtime, bonus, and other variable income.Start your FHA loan approval request (Dec 9th, 2018)
+As with other loan types, FHA requires two years of documented history of overtime, bonus, and other variable income.Verify your FHA loan eligibility (Oct 1st, 2020)